TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using NeoVim under Arch Linux.
-Planning on switching to Fedora 37 when the Iso is released.
+Daily using NeoVim under Fedora 37.
+My wifi isn't working :(.

 - ***Work Experience***